 I'm curious why that is the case

 Alex, that is a good question and point and I don't know the answer because I do not twitter and have nothing to do with the twitter account.
 But now that you have brought it up, I am going to ask.
 I also think that may evolve because of the end of the primary and on to the general election.
-However, the bottom line is that all with EJUSA are committed to votes being counted as cast - period.
-We are pro all voters and encourage all that can vote to vote.

 I can also message your Twitter account and talk to whoever is in charge of that